Lawson

 Fruit

-Cavity: Very small and narrow, often with a lip drawn up around one side of the stem.
+Cavity: Very small and narrow, often with a lip drawn up around one side of the stem (Hedrick); slight (Budd & Hansen).

 Calyx: Partly open; lobes narrow, often reflexed.

-Core and Seeds: Core unusually small, closed, with clasping core-lines; though the pears ripen early and quickly, the core seldom softens unduly.
+Core / Seeds: Core unusually small, closed, with clasping core-lines; though the pears ripen early and quickly, the core seldom softens unduly.
 Calyx-tube short, wide.
-Seeds short, wide, plump, obtuse, few in number; fruits sometimes nearly or quite seedless.
+Seeds short, wide, plump, obtuse, few in number; the pears are sometimes nearly or quite seedless.

 Season